oVirt/ovirt-site/source/feature/ipv6-support.html.md

 #### Vdsm

 *   New class 'netmodels.IPv6'.
 Similar like netmodels.IPv4, for address validation and representation
-    -   This brings changes in class netmodels.IpConfig, configNetwork.objectivizeNetwork,
+    -   This brings changes in class netmodels.IpConfig, configNetwork.objectivizeNetwork
+*   Ifcfg files have to have IPv6 capabilities as are described here <http://www.cyberciti.biz/faq/rhel-redhat-fedora-centos-ipv6-network-configuration/>
+    -   ifcfg.ConfigWriter._createConfFile(),
+*   Iproute2 configurator looks like there shouldn't be made any changes?

 #### Ovirt-Engine GUI